singh-avinash-2000/react-file-navigator/README.md

 React File Navigator is a React component that provides a file explorer UI with features similar to VSCode.
 It allows you to render a file tree structure and interact with files and folders.

-For queries reachout : workwith.avinashsingh@gmail.com
+For queries / feature request reachout : workwith.avinashsingh@gmail.com

 ## Installation